stopsopa/os-browser-bridge/com.os-browser-bridge.node.md

 # see also
 launchctl list | grep com.os-browser-bridge.node

-# to stop (then use load to start)
-launchctl unload ~/Library/LaunchAgents/com.os-browser-bridge.node.plist

 # to restart in one go (more reliable than unload+load because it kills and then starts)
 launchctl kickstart -k gui/$(id -u)/com.os-browser-bridge.node